yanyinzhao/WeightedTerrainCode/README.md

 By default (even if you set both [calculate_exact_path] and [calculate_FixSP] to 0), the project will run algorithm including LogSP without calculating the error ratio compared with the exact path (thus, the distance error compared with the exact path and the calculated path will be infinity).

-When you set [calculate_exact_path] to 0 and [calculate_FixSP] to 1, the project will run all algorithms without calculating the error ratio compared with the exact path (thus, the distance error compared with the exact path and the calculated path will be infinity).
+When you set [calculate_exact_path] to 0 and [calculate_FixSP] to 1, the project will run all algorithms without calculating the error ratio compared with the exact path.

 When you set both [calculate_exact_path] and [calculate_FixSP] to 1, the project will run all algorithms and also calculate the error ratio compared with the exact path.